 Meat & Greet: Eat Meat

 Both sets of verses provide emphasis for Christian men to eat spiritual meat, which is to say to work towards understanding the things of the Spirit and towards walking in the Spirit as opposed to living and acting like carnal (worldly) men.
 This is a process, but in the end, mature spiritual men are selfless and supportive of other Christian men, their families, and their ministries.
-On July 10, we will do just that, i.e. we will fellowship with and pray for our brothers in Christ, all while we learn of their efforts, breakthroughs, struggles and prayer requests.
+On July 23, we will do just that, i.e. we will fellowship with and pray for our brothers in Christ, all while we learn of their efforts, breakthroughs, struggles and prayer requests and hear how we can collaborate as brothers in Christ and see what God does when we are united in brotherhood.
 Come and join us.
 Come alone, bring a friend, or bring your entire men’s group.
 Men of all stages of development (milk or meat eaters) are welcome and desired, i.e. there is no condemnation in Christ Jesus, only learning and growing, loving and serving, and battling Satan together for the sake of the Lost.

 He answered and said, “He who dipped his hand with Me in the dish will betray Me.
 The Son of Man indeed goes just as it is written of Him, but woe to that man by whom the Son of Man is betrayed!
 It would have been good for that man if he had not been born.”